yj7082126/musubi-tuner/README.md

 `--show_timesteps` can be set to `image` (requires `matplotlib`) or `console` to display timestep distribution and loss weighting during training.

 You can record logs during training.
 Refer to [Save and view logs in TensorBoard format](./docs/advanced_config.md#save-and-view-logs-in-tensorboard-format--tensorboard形式のログの保存と参照).

+For PyTorch Dynamo optimization, refer to [this document](./docs/advanced_config.md#pytorch-dynamo-optimization-for-model-training--モデルの学習におけるpytorch-dynamoの最適化).

 For sample image generation during training, refer to [this document](./docs/sampling_during_training.md).
 For advanced configuration, refer to [this document](./docs/advanced_config.md).